deeputech/deeputech.github.io/_posts/2022-02-04-concurrency-in-modern-languages-final.md

 **_Disclaimer_**: I'm not claiming this to be an accurate scientific method or the best benchmark for concurrency.
 I'm pretty sure different use cases will have different results, and real-world web servers will have more complexity that requires communication between concurrent processes affecting performance.
 I'm just trying to provide some simple base comparisons for a simple use case.
 Also, my knowledge of some languages is better than others; hence I might miss some optimizations here and there.
 So please don't shout at me.
 If you think the code for a particular language can be improved out of the box to enhance concurrency performance, let me know.
 If you think this benchmark is useless, well, please suggest a better one :)

+**Update**: Despite the above disclaimer, people were still mad at me for using `thread.sleep` to simulate blocking and for using ApacheBench for this benchmark.
+I have since updated the post with more benchmarks using different tools.
+It's still not scientific or the best way to benchmark concurrency.
+This is just me, doing experiments.
+If you have better ideas, please feel free to use the code and publish a follow-up or comment with your results, and I'll update the post with it and attribute you.

-All the implementations used in this comparison can be found in [this GitHub repository](https://github.com/deepu105/concurrency-benchmarks).
+All the implementations used in this comparison can be found in [the nosleep branch of this GitHub repository](https://github.com/deepu105/concurrency-benchmarks/tree/nosleep).

 ### Benchmarking conditions

-These will be some of the conditions I'll be using for the benchmark.
+These will be some of the conditions I'll use for the benchmark.

 - The latest stable release versions of language/runtimes available are used, and as of writing, those are:
   - Rust: `1.58.1-Stable`